PrincetonUniversity/install_lammps/01_installing/ins/della/scripts.md

 Della 9 provides about 10,000 AMD CPU cores.
 See this [build script](della9_amd_double_prec_aocc_aocl.sh):

-A sample Slurm script is below (note that gcc-tool and aocc modules are included):
+A sample Slurm script is below (note that gcc-toolset and aocc modules are included which is unusual since these are build tools):

 ```
 #!/bin/bash